covscript-archives/covscript-vm/docs/src/instruction/00-format-description.md

 ```

 ### Operand Stack Diagram
-In the description of the CovScript Virtual Machine instructions, the effect of an
+In the description of the Epoch Virtual Machine instructions, the effect of an
 instruction's execution on the operand stack of the current frame is represented textually,
 with the stack growing from left to right and each value represented separately.
 Thus,